Inference Networks for Sequential Monte Carlo in Graphical Models

 Our approach is two-fold.
 First, given a Bayesian network that acts as a generative model for our observed data $\+y$ given latent variables $\+x$, we construct a new Bayesian network which acts as a generative model for our latent $\+x$, given observed data $\+y$.
 This network is constructed such that the joint distribution of the new ``inverse model'', which we will refer to as $\tilde p(\+x,\+y) = \tilde p(\+y)\tilde p(\+x|\+y)$, preserves the conditional dependence structure in the original model $p(\+x,\+y) = p(\+x)p(\+y|\+x)$, but has a different factorization \citep{stuhlmueller2013learning}.

 Unfortunately, unlike the original forward model, the inverse model has conditional densities which we do not in general know how to normalize or sample from.
-However, were we to know the full conditional density of the inverse model $\tilde p(\+x|\+y)$, then given a particular dataset $\+y$ we could directly draw posterior samples simply by ancestral sampling from the inverse graphical model.
+However, were we to know the full conditional density of the inverse model $\tilde p(\+x|\+y)$, then we could directly draw samples of $\+x$ given a particular dataset $\+y$.

-Thus second task is to learn approximations for the conditionals $\tilde p(x_i | \PaH(\+x_i))$, where $\PaH(x_i)$ are parents of $x_i$ in the inverse model.
+Thus our second task is to learn approximations for the conditionals $\tilde p(x_i | \PaH(\+x_i))$, where $\PaH(x_i)$ are parents of $x_i$ in the inverse model.
 To do so we employ neural density estimators and design a procedure to train these ``offline'', in the sense that no real data is required.